Blue Star Creeper: Invasive or Not?

 Use Physical Barriers

-Installing permanent edging or underground root barriers is one of the most effective ways to keep Blue Star Creeper in its place.
-Materials like steel, heavy-duty plastic, brick, or concrete create strong boundaries that stolons cannot easily pass through.
-These barriers should be sunk at least 4–6 inches deep and stand 2–3 inches above soil level to prevent both underground rooting and surface-level creep.
+Installing permanent edging or underground barriers is one of the most reliable ways to prevent Blue Star Creeper from spreading beyond its designated area.
+Materials such as steel landscape edging, heavy-duty plastic, brick, stone, or concrete create a physical obstacle that creeping stolons have difficulty crossing.
+For best results, barriers should extend approximately 4–6 inches below the soil surface and remain 2–3 inches above ground level to block both underground rooting and surface-level growth.

 Contain in Raised Beds or Hardscape Gaps